 Prior to approval, an advertisement will be need to be submitted to the e-Communications Manager for approval either by email or by entry into the web booking system (for online advertisements).

 Once approved, the advertisement will be processed.
 If not approved, the e-Communications Manager will provide written reasons for refusal.
-Any advertiser may ask for the decision to be reviewed by the Marketing and Communications Team; however following any review the council’s decision will be final.
+Any advertiser may ask for the decision to be reviewed by the Communications Team; however following any review the Council's decision will be final.

-- The advertisement is unlawful, misleading, offensive, inflammatory, fails to meet the requirement of paragraph 4 of this guideline or otherwise does not comply with the general principles set out in paragraph 3 of this guideline.
+- The advertisement is unlawful, misleading, offensive, inflammatory, fails to meet the requirement of paragraph four of this guideline or otherwise does not comply with the general principles set out in paragraph three of this guideline.

 - The advertisement conflicts with the contracts of the Council or its partners

 - The advertisements conflicts with the aims or policies of the Council or its partners